tacc-wbomar/Core-CMS-Plugin-Static-Article-List/README.md

 - Requires [`djangocms_link`][dcms-link].\*

-> \* Support is optional, but plugin is required.
-The requirement should be dropped in a future release.
+> \* Support is optional but plugin is assummed, so plugin is required.
+This could change in a future release.
->
-> † The only way to list articles is via this child plugin.